jbcodeforce/python-code/docs/dev-env.md

 * easy to switch laptop
 * quicker provisioning than a VM running with Vagrant, still offering mounting host folder, running under localhost
 * use docker compose for each project to manage component dependencies
-* still use virtual environment to isolate per project if needed
+* if needed pipenv can be used to set up virtual environment to isolate dependencies

 ## Clone this project